 And, for the most part, Kaizen seems to be working for Toyota.
 And while it may have lost some sales due to the economic downturn, for most consumers, the Toyota name continues to be synonymous with quality and reliability.
 That's something that owners -- especially those that practice Kaizen car maintenance at home -- are likely to appreciate.

-For more information about diagnosing car problems and other related topics, follow the links on the next page.
+For more information about diagnosing car problems and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Car Computers Work